-The 12 cottages are made in the traditional mud and cow dung method and in clusters of 3 cottages designed to privacy and views across the 44 acre meadow grounds of the park’s buffer zone.
+There are just twelve cottages at Forsyth's Lodge, all made in the traditional mud and cow dung method and in clusters of 3 cottages designed to privacy and views across the 44 acre meadow grounds of the park’s buffer zone.
 The cottage interiors are charming, decorated with traditional Parsi furniture and colorful rugs, with stylised and simple wildlife murals daubed on the walls.
 There is an eco-friendly swimming pool (with virtually no chlorine), and waste water from the lodge is recycled into reed pools around the grounds which encourages wildlife and so wild boar and jungle cat sightings are often made from the central lodge.

 The central lodge is an ideal set up for the sociable where everyone congregates after safari drives in the evening for drinks on the roof terrace around a firepit, to stargaze and exchange stories.
 There is a dining room for communal meals and a lounge where naturalist briefings take place.
 The community initiatives include local ladies giving traditional cooking demonstrations.